Jaleel-VS/PageReplacementAlgorithms/README.md

 (from project directory)
 `python testing/test.py`

-values for constants can be changed here
+values for constants can be changed here in the `test.py` file

 ```python
 REF_STR_SIZES = (12, 164, 344, 524, 704, 884, 1064)
 FRAME_SIZES = (2, 5, 7)